DrG-jingweiji/pandora-sequential-inspection/README.md

 The visual comparison document (`tests/comparison.pdf`) places each paper table and figure above the corresponding generated output for easy manual inspection.

-**Note on reproducibility:** Results will not match the paper exactly because the prototypical box pool is regenerated (same seed, different code path).
-Policy performance statistics (Table 3) match closely; metrics sensitive to the specific box pool (Tables 1, 2, 4) show larger deviations.
-See the comparison document for details.
+**Note on reproducibility:** Tables 1, 2, 3, EC.1, and the figures use generated
+box pools by default, so they may differ from the historical run when a result is sensitive to the exact selected boxes.
+Table 4 uses the bundled old selected pool by default and is intended to match the original Table 4 much more closely.

 ## Running Unit Tests